 Why we joined Without Walls

-We also particularly value the associated benefits of supporting audience engagement work, a strand that is particularly important to our vision.
-In 2020 Without Walls supported our desire to translate a live arts engagement project into the digital realm with ‘Holidaying at Home’ (Megan Clark-Bagnall/Ramona Bigwood).
+We also value the associated benefits of supporting audience engagement work, a strand that is particularly important to our vision.
+In 2020 Without Walls supported out desire to translate a live arts engagement project into the digital realm with ‘Holidaying at Home’ (Megan Clark-Bagnall/Ramona Bigwood).
 The resulting project was showcased as the English example of good practise at a webinar to launch Health & Wellbeing Week exploring Creative Practise in time of Covid and reached an international audience.